kmdig/acf-block-builder/README.md

-# ACF Block Builder for Sage
+# ACF Block Builder

-A wrapper around ACF Builder for registering ACF Blocks.
+A light wrapper around ACF Builder for registering ACF Blocks.
-Default usage is for Sage 10.
+Default usage is for Sage 10, however, other themes are supported.

 ## Installation